2021 Hungarian opposition primary

-An opposition primary was held in Hungary, between 18–28 September 2021 (first round) and 10–16 October 2021 (second round), to select the candidate for Prime Minister of Hungary supported by the opposition parties to form a coalition to compete in the 2022 parliamentary election.
-It was the first countrywide primary election in the political history of Hungary.
-The parties had also selected common candidates for single-member districts via the primary.

-Non-partisan candidate Péter Márki-Zay was elected as prime ministerial candidate of the United Opposition.
+In the run-up to the 2022 Hungarian general election, the parliamentary opposition to the governing Fidesz–KDNP alliance, contesting the election collectively as United for Hungary, held a two-round primary election to select the coalition's prime-ministerial candidate.
+The first round was held from 18-28 September 2021; the second from 10-16 October 2021.
+United for Hungary also used the primary to select unity candidates to contest single-member districts.
+Non-partisan candidate Péter Márki-Zay won the prime-ministerial primary.

 Background

 The agreement to hold the primary for the prime minister candidate was reached on 15 November 2020 between the Democratic Coalition, Jobbik, LMP – Hungary's Green Party, Momentum Movement, Hungarian Socialist Party, and Dialogue for Hungary.
 These parties were supported by most opposition voters in the 2018 Hungarian parliamentary election, having received 46.47% of the party list vote.
 On 20 December 2020, they also agreed on presenting a single party list for the election.
 A document about the foundations of the common election manifesto was signed by the party leaders on 5 January 2021.